 Students may make payment in the following ways.

-Online: You may pay online using VISA, MasterCard, American Express, or Discover.
-We also accept ACH check, or international wire transfer through peerTransfer (see information below under "Electronic Fund Transfer") when you log on to the My Student Account link at my.newpaltz.edu.
+- Online: You may pay online using VISA, MasterCard, American Express, or Discover.
+We also accept ACH check or electronic payment via Flywire.
+Flywire can be accessed in your Payment Center at my.newpaltz.edu.

-Electronic Funds Transfer (EFT): Students may arrange to make electronic payment through Flywire at https://www.flywire.com/.
-The student initiates the transfer, and Flywire converts the currency to US dollars and transmits to the College bank account.
-The student’s Banner Student Account is automatically credited when the funds are received.
-Note that Flywire charges a fee for this transaction.
-Please contact the Office of Student Accounts if you have and questions about your invoice before making payment.
+- Electronic Funds Transfer (EFT): Students may arrange to make electronic payment via Flywire through my.newpaltz.edu.
+The student initiates the transfer, and Flywire converts the currency to U.S. dollars and transmits the payment to the College.
+The student’s account is automatically credited when the funds are received.
+Please be aware that additional costs such as currency exchange rates and credit card service fees may be incurred for international transactions.
+Total costs are displayed when selecting your payment method in Flywire.
+Please contact the Office of Student Accounts if you have any questions about your invoice before making payment.

-The New Paltz Time Payment Plan allows you to make equal monthly payments toward the cost of tuition, fees, and on-campus room and board during the fall and spring semesters*.
-By utilizing the Time Payment Plan, you and your family can incorporate the cost of college into the family budget for up to five months (please refer to the published enrollment deadlines).
+The New Paltz Time Payment Plan allows you to make equal monthly payments toward the cost of tuition, fees, and on-campus room and board during the fall and spring semesters.
+(The payment plan is not available during summer session due to its short duration.)
+By utilizing the Time Payment Plan, you and your family can incorporate the cost of college into the family budget for up to five months (please refer to your invoice due date and published enrollment deadlines).
 This is not a loan.
 There is no interest charged.
 There are no hidden costs.
 Just add the $30.00 application fee to your initial down payment.
 Even if you are receiving scholarships or some financial aid, you may enroll in the Time Payment Plan.
 It is an easy way to pay the balance of your bill that is NOT covered by aid or other resources.
-As long as the amount due from you exceeds $500 for the semester, you may enroll in the Time Payment Plan for the balance.
-Enroll online at my.newpaltz.edu.
-Note that the payment plan is not available during Summer Session due to its short duration.
+As long as the amount due exceeds $500 for the semester, you can join the Time Payment Plan for the balance.
+Enroll at my.newpaltz.edu.

 Deadlines and Late Fees

-Please note that any charges that are incurred after the first day of classes must be paid within 24 hours.
-Students who have not made proper payment arrangements toward their balance may be subject to late fees, blocks, holds, and/or referral to an outside collection agency.
+Charges that are incurred after the first day of classes must be paid within 24 hours.
+Students who have not made proper payment arrangements toward their balance may be subject to late fees, holds, deregistration, and/or eventual referral to an outside collection agency.

 Tuition Refund Policy